AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 Step 2.
 Configure East-West Inspection
 ******************************************

+`A firewall security domain <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#create-a-firewall-domain>`_ must be created first before configuring east-west inspection.

 Go to Controller -> TGW Orchestrator -> List.
 Click Connection which displays all Connection Policies in rows.
 Select on Connection Policy, click Action -> Enable Inspection.
-In the pop up drop down menu, select a FireNet gateway to associate the Connection Policy with.
+In the pop up drop down menu, select a firewall domain to associate the Connection Policy with.
+Click Update.

 Repeat this step for other Connection Policies.

 Step 3.
 Configure Egress Inspection
 *************************************

+The Firewall Domain must have `Egress Inspection <https://docs.aviatrix.com/HowTos/firewall_advanced.html#egress-through-firewall>`_ enabled before configuring Egress Inspection.

 Go to Controller -> TGW Orchestrator -> List.
 Click Security Domains which displays all Security Domains configured on the TGW.
-Select on domain, click Action -> Enable Egress Inspection.
+Select one domain, click Action -> Enable Egress Inspection.
+In the pop up drop down menu, select a firewall domain to associate the domain with.
+Click Update.

 Done.